BassantSabra/sql-analysis-project-/README.md

 -- **2. How does salary vary by position, department, and location?**

-SELECT department, position, location, SUM(salary) AS sum_salaries FROM Staff
+--SELECT department, position, location, SUM(salary) AS sum_salaries --FROM Staff
-GROUP BY department, position, location
+--GROUP BY department, position, location
-ORDER BY sum_salaries DESC;
+--ORDER BY sum_salaries DESC;

 -- **3. Are there any trends in hiring dates based on departments or positions?**